neuroinformatics-unit/movement/docs/source/getting_started/input_output.md

 The {func}`movement.io.save_poses.to_dlc_file` function also accepts a `split_individuals` boolean argument.
-If set to `True`, the function will split the data into single-animal DeepLabCut-style files.
+If set to `True`, the function will save the data as separate single-animal DeepLabCut-style files.

 ::::

 ::::{tab-item} LightningPose

-Save to LightningPose (LP) files (.csv).
+Save to LightningPose files (.csv).
 ```python
 save_poses.to_lp_file(ds, "/path/to/file.csv")
 ```
 :::{note}
-Because LP saves pose estimation outputs in the same format as single-animal DeepLabCut projects, the above command is equivalent to:
+Because LightningPose saves pose estimation outputs in the same format as single-animal DeepLabCut projects, the above command is equivalent to:
 ```python
 save_poses.to_dlc_file(ds, "/path/to/file.csv", split_individuals=True)